koji-project/koji/docs/source/kojid_conf.rst

    createrepo_update=True
       Recycle old repodata (if they exist) in createrepo.

+   copy_old_repodata=False
+      ``newRepo`` task can copy old repodata if they exist and there is no apparent change in the content.
+It should be generally safe to turn on and it would lower number of ``createrepo`` tasks in normal environment.
+      Note, that some cases (especially tags with external repos) will render this as no-op as we can't be sure that content hasn't changed meanwhile.

    failed_buildroot_lifetime=14400
       Failed tasks leave buildroot content on disk for debugging purposes.
       They are removed after 4 hours by default.
 This value is specified